Indian Immigration Services Team

 4. Delicious South Indian Cuisine

-You also cannot afford to miss the busy Madurai Murugan Idli Shop or having a glass of the city staple drink Jigarthanda which is a refreshing blend of milk, almond gum, sarsaparilla syrup, and ice cream
+You also cannot afford to miss the busy Madurai Murugan Idli Shop or having a glass of the city staple drink Jigarthanda, which is a refreshing blend of milk, almond gum, sarsaparilla syrup, and ice cream.

 5. Budget-Friendly and Well-Connected